Happy Birthday Macon, what a great way to celebrate your birth. Love you bunches, Mom

 Critter Cam 1

-  You are watching Bear Cam, featuring several Black Bear yearlings of 2013.
-Eight of the bears have been released; nine

-  will remain at the Center until spring.
-Check out these frequently asked questions for more info, and take a video tour

-  of the new Black Bear Complex!
+You are watching Bear Cam, featuring several Black Bear yearlings.
+Nine of these bears are 2013 cubs; four are yearlings that were admitted in 2014.
+Check out these frequently asked questions for more info, and take a video tour of the new Black Bear Complex!

 Today’s Critter Cams are sponsored by:

 April 23, 2014

 Cam in the Classroom